 3. Bring Condoms

-6. Remember to Take the Pill
+4. Remember to Take the Pill

 If you're with a new partner you just met, always discuss contraception before having sex.
 If caught in the heat of the moment, you may be pressured into something that you may regret later.
 Unless you want a baby as a souvenir from this romantic voyage, discuss birth control in advance.

 Long-distance travel has been linked to potentially fatal deep vein thromboses (DVT) or pulmonary embolism (PE).
-Women on hormonal contraception may be at higher risk and may need to take added precautions if travel plans include sitting still for a long time.
+If you use combination hormonal contraception, you may be at higher risk for developing blood clots, so you may need to take added precautions if your travel plans include sitting still for a long time.
 These risk factors can be easily avoided by making sure you stretch your legs from time to time and by staying hydrated (be sure to drink water - not just coffee or soda).

 How Depo-Provera Works: Dose timing.
 Pfizer, Inc. 2004.